Embracing Cloud for a Promising Tomorrow

 2) What are your thoughts on getting the cloud adoption right in order to deliver e-governance effectively?

-Before moving to cloud, it is advisable for the organizations to consolidate their data and technology best practices to avoid unnecessary duplication of tasks.
+Before moving to the cloud, it is advisable for organizations to consolidate their data and technology best practices to avoid unnecessary duplication of tasks.
 To elucidate, we have consolidated the enterprise workflow, document management system, email system, as well as the helpdesks before moving to the cloud.
 Earlier, we had 18 helpdesks running on various platforms within the organization.
 We soon realized that managing diverse platforms consumed a lot of resources, costly dearly to the organization.
 Identifying the best performing helpdesk, we quickly consolidated our helpdesk system before migrating it to the cloud, which eventually helped us to streamline our operations.
 Aware of the fact the modern users are tech-savvy who tend to resolve many of their technical issues through little help, we modeled our helpdesk to facilitate self-help by creating a self-help ecosystem.
-This enabled the users with access to the resources they needed to fix the issues on their own.
-Through self-help option, we reduced the number of queries by 80 percent.
+This enabled users with access to the resources they needed to fix the issues on their own.
+Through the self-help option, we reduced the number of queries by 80 percent.
 The customers could now reset the password on their own, without the assistance of the advisor.
-We automated our helpdesk service to address the complex customer issues, resulting in improved customer satisfaction.
+We automated our helpdesk service to address complex customer issues, resulting in improved customer satisfaction.

 One of the major concerns that organizations have while adopting a new technology is—security.
 To prevent security threats, we avoid doing business with enterprises who fail to meet a benchmark during security checks that we have in place during our initial assessment.
 This helps us safeguard data and ensure privacy through a standardized approach.
 Citizen privacy has been our mantra for the past 80 years, and we make sure to operate business securely, allowing only authorized parties to access the resources.